 e.
 Selective Service Verification Form;

-Feel free to send documents as they are completed; however, no intern application will be considered until we receive all of the documents.
-Upon receipt of the above information, the United States government will conduct a background and credit checks on each applicant.
+Again, please do not prepare these documents until you are requested to do so.
+Upon receipt of the above information, the United States government will conduct a background and credit check on each applicant.
 This process may take up to two months and no internship can start before the background check is complete.

 If you have any additional questions, please do not hesitate to ask.
 We look forward to hearing from you.
-Please direct your inquiries to our internship coordinators at posts: Ms. Ranzi Wang in Embassy Beijing, Ms. Michelle He in Consulate Shanghai, Ms. Eileen Bai in Consulate Guangzhou, and Ms. Haiyan Hua in Consulate Chengdu.
+Please direct your inquiries to our internship coordinators at posts: Ms. Cathy Feig in Embassy Beijing, Mr. Wellington Chu in Consulate Shanghai, Ms. Aki Zhang in Consulate Guangzhou, Ms. Haiyan Hua in Consulate Chengdu and Ms. Yang Liu in Consulate Shenyang.